Why is fat important?

 - Sprinkle lemon juice and herbs/spices on cooked vegetables instead of using cheese, butter, or cream-based sauces.

-- Try plain, nonfat, or low-fat yogurt and chives on baked potatoes rather than sour cream.
-Reduced-fat sour cream still contains fat, so you must limit the amount you use.
+- Try plain, nonfat, or low-fat yogurt, and/or salsa on baked potatoes rather than sour cream.
+Reduced-fat sour cream still contains fat, so you should limit the amount you use.

 When dining out: